-• Staff were competent, knowledgeable and had completed training which gave them the skills they needed to carry out their role effectively.
+- Staff were competent, knowledgeable and had completed training which gave them the skills they needed to carry out their role effectively.
 People gave us positive feedback about how staff supported them.
-Comments we received included, "I can't criticise the staff at all, they're very good."

-• Staff were well supported by the management team.
-Staff were supported through day to day contact, regular supervision and annual appraisals of their performance.
-Staff had opportunity to discuss any concerns, issues, work performance and development with the management team.
+One person told us, "They [staff] are very good.
+Very helpful and sociable.
+They look after us very well." - Staff were well supported by the management team.
+Staff were supported through day to day contact and had opportunity to discuss any concerns, issues, work performance and development with the registered manager.